|Other VA Resources|

-Amelia County was founded on September 30, 1734 and formed from Prince George County and Brunswick County. (in 1754, Prince Edward County was carved from Amelia, and later Amelia County was reduced when Nottoway County was separated in 1789) .
+Amelia County was established on September 30, 1734 and formed from Prince George County and Brunswick County. (in 1754, Prince Edward County was carved from Amelia, and later Amelia County was reduced when Nottoway County was separated in 1789) .
 This county was named for Princess Amelia Sophia, second daughter of George II of Great Britain.

-Areas bordering to Amelia County are Powhatan County (north), Chesterfield County (northeast), Dinwiddie County (southeast), Nottoway County (south), Prince Edward County (southwest), Cumberland County (west).
+Bordering Counties are Powhatan County (north), Chesterfield County (northeast), Dinwiddie County (southeast), Nottoway County (south), Prince Edward County (southwest), Cumberland County (west).

 Cities and towns located in Amelia County include Amelia Court House, Jetersville, Mannboro .

 Where can find Amelia County Birth, marriage, Divorce and Death Records?